smith-erik/smith-erik.github.io/_posts/2017-12-08-Behind-the-Tweets-of-Trump.md

 ### Word Usage

+#### During the campaign

 ![Wordcloud during campaign.](/assets/dt_proof2.png)

 From this we can clearly see that the election is under way.
 The most used phrases and words are almost exclusively election related.
-One can see that Hillary was Trump's main opponents; "Hillary Clinton" and the pejorative nickname "Crooked Hillary" are both used a lot more than "Ted Cruz" and "Lyin' Ted" (small, see nose).
+One can see that Hillary was Trump's main opponent; "Hillary Clinton" and the pejorative nickname "Crooked Hillary" are both used a lot more than "Ted Cruz" and "Lyin' Ted" (small, see "nose").
 Other terms of note are appearance of the word "poll" and a mentions several different states like South Carolina, New Hampshire, Wisconsin.
-The usage of small state names might be far and few between, but compare this to the word cloud for this precidency where they do not appear at all.
+The usage of state names might be far and few between, but compare this to the word cloud below (presidency) where they do not appear at all.

+#### During presidency

 ![Wordcloud during presidency.](/assets/wc_after_color.png)

 In the word cloud from his presidency we first note the disappearance of Hillary related words and the rise of the term "Fake News".
-This particular phrase is thoroughly explored later.
+The usage of this particular phrase is thoroughly explored later.
 In addition to "Fake News", we also see some interesting new words like "Tax Cut" and "Russia" appear.
 This is of course due to the numerous Russia related scandals in Trump's cabinet and his controversial new tax policy.

 Other things of note are an increased usage of "President" and "country".
-Also note the appearance of "ObamaCare"; Trump's reform intendend to replace it stirred up the discussion around Obama's health case reform.
+Also note the appearance of "ObamaCare"; Trump's reform intendend to replace it stirred up the discussion around Obama's health care reform.

+#### Before campaign

 ![Wordcloud before campaign.](/assets/wc_before_color.png)

 Not suprisingly, between 2009 and Trump's candidacy announcement, Obama is often mentioned.
-We also see the words like "show" and "CelebApprentice" which are related to the show Trump hosted for many years up until 2015.
+We also see the words like "show" and "CelebApprentice" which are related to [the show](https://en.wikipedia.org/wiki/The_Celebrity_Apprentice) Trump hosted for many years up until 2015.

 We have intentionally avoided mentioning "will" in earlier word clouds, and waited until now to highlight its large relative usage in *all* of our periods.
 Seems like Trump is always making new promises, not matter what situation he is currently in.

 ### Geolocation

 Some of the tweets from the election are geotagged.
-Let us make a quick choropleth over number of geotags, state-wise.
+Let us make a quick choropleth map over number of geotags, state-wise.

 ![Geotagged Tweets During Campaign](/assets/trump_map.png)

-The results are as expected; there is a clear connection between [Swing States](https://en.wikipedia.org/wiki/Swing_state) and number of times geotagged.
+The results are as expected; there is a connection between [Swing States](https://en.wikipedia.org/wiki/Swing_state) and number of times geotagged.
+The large amount of tags in Ohio is probably due to the [2016 RNC](https://en.wikipedia.org/wiki/2016_Republican_National_Convention).